De Havilland Flamingo: Operational service

-British Air Transport also arranged to restore three former BOAC aircraft, the scheme was abandoned although the aircraft were in an advanced stage of reconstruction.
-In 1952, British Air Transport restored the original former Admiralty aircraft which flew again on 27 May 1952.
+British Air Transport also arranged to restore three former BOAC aircraft, but the scheme was abandoned despite the aircraft being in an advanced stage of reconstruction.
+In 1952, British Air Transport restored the original former Admiralty aircraft, which flew again on 27 May 1952.
 Redhill Aerodrome was closed in 1954 and the last flying Flamingo was dismantled and scrapped.

+A short clip of a Flamingo appears in the film Mistaken Identity.